Hashibei/Lich/README.md

-# :x: **DEPRECATED** - No longer actively maintained
+# :x: **DEPRECATED** - No longer actively maintained.
-This is no longer supported as this is not a viable way to develop html and css code for a website.
+This is no longer supported as this is not a viable way to develop html and css code for a website, you should **NOT** use this repository for development, this was kept here as a log of what i have developed in the past.

 ---